Last Updated on April 20, 2023 by admin

 1128 W Broadway #7, Vancouver, BC V6H 1G5, Canada

-We highly recommend that you head to Salmon n’ Bannock to try local indigenous cuisine.
+We highly recommend that you head to Salmon n’ Bannock to try indigenous cuisine.
 The restaurant is Vancouver’s only indigenous-owned and indigenous-operated restaurant.
 Their staff currently are members of the following First Nations groups: Long Plain, Maori, Muskoday, Musqueum, Nuxalk, Ojibway, Secwepmc, Squamish and Ts’msyen.
 Bannock is a traditional bread that is covered with delicious toppings.
 This restaurant also serves candied salmon, which is salmon candied with maple syrup.

 View this post on Instagram